 Don’t thaw the dumplings first!
 Adding them straight from the freezer helps them steam gently in the sauce as they bake.
 Thawed or fresh dumplings will likely become mushy and fall apart.

-Double-check that the dumplings are fully submerged in the sauce rather than sitting dry on top.
+Double-check that the dumplings are fully submerged in the sauce.
 This way, they steam properly without drying out as they bake.

 Use plain rotisserie chicken.
-Go for plain and avoid heavily seasoned rotisserie chicken.
+Go for plain, avoiding heavily seasoned rotisserie chicken.
 You don't want the seasoning to affect the flavor of the dish.

 Adjust the heat.
 Thai red curry paste is where most of the flavor comes from.
 If you’re sensitive to heat, a brand like Thai Kitchen (my preferred pick) is noticeably milder than Mae Ploy and other Asian market brands.